jfx319/vicente_CS6501/preprocessing.md

  - Actually used this one with cygwin + matlab:  https://github.com/trane293/DDSMUtility
    - but can also use linux equivalent functions (as noted below); would need to write ics parser from scratch, hence the lazy option of just going with 4 simultaneous instances of matlab (~2 days)
  - https://github.com/multinormal/ddsm
+   - used the `get_ddsm_groundtruth.m` from this repo for generating masks
  - https://github.com/trane293/DDSM-Software-Chris-Rose/tree/master/DDSM-Software
  - https://github.com/wakahiu/ddsm-converter
  - http://stackoverflow.com/questions/13365587/getting-data-from-digital-database-for-screening-mammography-ddsm